Staffbase/autodev-action/README.md

 # Comment string that will be shown in the Pull request on failure.
 # Default: '' (using a default message)
 failure_comment: "⚠️ Something went wrong."
+# Label string that will be shown on the Pull request on success.
+# Default: successful
+success_label: 'successful'
+# Label string that will be shown on the Pull request on failure.
+# Default: failed
+failure_label: 'failed'
 ```

 # Development